FelipeVieiraMota/sky-back-end/README.md

-# basic-default-project
+# Sky-back-end

-This project aims to be a **basic configuration foundation** for every Spring Boot microservice developed in this ecosystem.
-It provides a unified architecture with:
+This project provides a unified architecture with:

 - **Eureka Server** for service discovery
 - **Spring Cloud Gateway** as the entry point